drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 To make this project more challenging, you can also try to integrate your energy consumption data with other sources of data such as building occupancy or outdoor temperature to gain more comprehensive insights into energy consumption patterns.
 You can also try to automate the data collection and analysis process by setting up a pipeline that streams data from your energy monitoring system to MongoDB and uses triggers to automate analysis and visualization.
 Additionally, you can also explore the use of energy storage or renewable energy sources to reduce your energy consumption and carbon footprint.

-## 8. Natural language processing
+## 8. Natural language processing tool
+Develop a web application to analyze and process text data for sentiment analysis and language modeling.
 Use machine learning algorithms to perform natural language processing tasks, such as text classification or entity recognition.
 Store the data in MongoDB for efficient querying and analysis.

 ### Overview
 Here are the general steps to follow to do a Natural Language Processing (NLP) project using MongoDB: